 What is the recovery time?

 Generally, you can start mild activities within a few days post-surgery and resume work within 7 to 10 days after the procedure.
-Vigorous activities need to be avoided until doctor advices.
+Vigorous activities need to be avoided until the doctor advises.

 Bruising and swelling and later itching is common after the surgery; which may be a little bad by the third day, then gradually subside.